seibert-media/automatix/README.md

 **secrets** _(associative array)_
 : Define teamvault secrets.
 Value has to be in this format: _SECRETID_FIELD_. _FIELD_ must be one of username, password or file.
-The resolved secret values are accessible in command line via {secretname}.
+The resolved secret values are accessible in command line via {secretname}. *(only if teamvault is enabled)*

 **imports** _(list)_
 : Listed shell files (see **CONFIGURATION** section) will be sourced before every local or remote command execution.